Below, find short descriptions about the level of access to places of interest in and around Yogyakarta.

 Access at the KRATON

 The entrance has ramps and the whole compound is on ground-level.
 Main barriers are thresholds to some buildings, and the sandy centre court.
-On request, we have wheelchair with thicker tires available, which may be handy also for other destinations with unpaved roads.

 Access at TAMAN SARI